 Please use the LCSC BSN Basic Track Curriculum Plan to identify these courses.
 Course descriptions will assist you to evaluate course content to determine similarities.

-It is required that all nursing students complete a course for nursing assistants as a part of the admission criteria.
-Testing and certification by the State of Idaho is also required.
-These classes are offered at LCSC.
+It is required that all nursing applicants either complete a CNA course or NA Skills only course as a part of the admission criteria.
+Testing and certification by the State of Idaho is also required (for the CNA.)
+These classes are offered through Workforce Training at LCSC.
 The certification must be completed at the time of application to the BSN basic track.

 Applicants who hold corpsman, EMT, paramedic, medical assistant certifications are offered a course challenge option through Workforce Training at LCSC.
 Students who are not successful in the CNA course challenge are then required to attend classes and pass written and skills tests.

 Admission to the BSN Basic Track for nursing is provisionally granted at the time you are admitted to LCSC for pre-program courses.
 This provisional status remains in place until admission criteria for nursing have been met at the end of the pre-program coursework.
 This includes grade requirements at or above a “C” level in support courses and the availability to repeat a failed course one time only.